rust-lang/book/second-edition/src/ch13-02-iterators.md

 iterator</span>

-Note that we needed to make `v1_iter` mutable: calling the `next` method on an iterator changes the iterator’s state that keeps track of where it is in the sequence.
+Note that we needed to make `v1_iter` mutable: calling the `next` method on an iterator changes state that keeps track of where it is in the sequence.
 Put another way, this code *consumes*, or uses up, the iterator.
 Each call to `next` eats up an item from the iterator.
-We didn’t need to make `v1_iter` mutable when we used a `for` loop because the `for` loop took ownership of `v1_iter` and made `v1_iter` mutable behind the scenes.
+We didn’t need to make `v1_iter` mutable when we used a `for` loop because the loop took ownership of `v1_iter` and made it mutable behind the scenes.

 Also note that the values we get from the calls to `next` are immutable references to the values in the vector.
 The `iter` method produces an iterator over immutable references.
-If we wanted to create an iterator that takes ownership of `v1` and returns owned values, we can call `into_iter` instead of `iter`.
+If we want to create an iterator that takes ownership of `v1` and returns owned values, we can call `into_iter` instead of `iter`.
 Similarly, if we want to iterate over mutable references, we can call `iter_mut` instead of `iter`.